 Edwin C. May PhD is a physicist and parapsychologist notable for conducting parapsychological research at the Stanford Research Institute and for his involvement with the Stargate Project on remote viewing.
-He is currently Executive Director of the Cognitive Sciences Laboratory.
+He was President of the Parapsychological Association in 1997 and is currently Executive Director of the Laboratories for Fundamental Research.

 R.A.
 McConnell PhD was an American physicist and parapsychologist.
 He is known for his experimental studies of PK (using dice tests), and ESP.
 He was the first President of the Parapsychological Association (1957-1958).

 William McDougall FRS was an influential British-American psychologist.
 He was appointed Professor of Psychology at Harvard University in 1921 and then at Duke University in 1927.
 At Duke he founded the world's first dedicated parapsychology laboratory (with J.B.
 Rhine) in 1935 (now the Rhine Research Center), and the Journal of Parapsychology in 1937.
 He served (1920-1921) as President of the Society for Psychical Research.

 Raymond Moody PhD, M.D. is a psychologist and psychiatrist known for his pioneering research into near-death experiences.

 Robert Morris was an American parapsychologist and the holder of the first Koestler Chair of Parapsychology at the University of Edinburgh (1985-2004).